 - 1/2 cup mini chocolate chips plus more for top

-- (Other mix-ins to try instead of chips: gluten-free rice krispies, sprinkles, finely chopped nuts)
+- (Other mix-ins to try instead of chips: fruit jam or jelly, gluten-free rice krispies, sprinkles, finely chopped nuts)

 1. Preheat oven to 225 degrees.
 Line two baking sheets with parchment paper.